dchouzer/SLogo/README.md

         the pen goes up
         the turtle goes forward 4 steps

-The program will need to be able to parse the following:
+The main will need to be able to parse the following:
     fd
     pu, pd
     rt